danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 }
 ```

 This protocol also implements `perform(on:completion:)` as a protocol extension.
 This means that if you implement this protocol instead of `BatchOperation`, you just have to implement `perform(onBatch:completion:)`.
-This protocol will take care of serially performing the operation on all batches.
-It will wait for each batch operation to complete before it proceeds with the next.
+This protocol will take care of serially performing the operation on all batches, and will wait for each batch operation to complete before it proceeds with the next.

+## Examples

-We now have four completely different collection operations that are externally interchangeable, which means that you call them all in the same way.
-This gives you the power to chain them together in flexible ways.
+We now have four completely different collection operations that are externally and internally interchangeable, which gives you a lot of freedom to chain them together in flexible ways.
 Let's put everything together in a short example.

-### Examples

-Let's build an imaginary image syncer that syncs images that have been taken while the user was offline:
+Let's build an imaginary image syncer that syncs images that were taken while the user was offline:

 ```swift